Last updated on .

 La Tertulia Museum

-La Tertulia Museum (Museo La Tertulia) is a modern art museum west of the city center.
-It was founded in 1956 by Maritza Uribe de Urdinola and has a collection of about 2,000 works of art.
-It moved to its current location in 1968 and the auditorium opened in 1975.
+La Tertulia Museum (Museo La Tertulia) is a modern art museum on Avenida 1.
+It was founded in 1956 by Maritza Uribe de Urdinola and houses a collection of about 2,000 works of art.
+The museum moved to its current location in 1968, and its auditorium opened in 1975.

 La Tertulia Museum